PrabodhGyawali/gra-ros2/apptainer/README.md

 ```bash
 echo "alias fsai='apptainer shell --nv /local/data/\$USER/ros_jazzy.sif'" >> ~/.bashrc
 ```

+>6.
+If you want to rerun `step 2` for a new environment, I recommend using another folder inside `/local/data/$USER/` eg: `/local/data/$USER/humble` for humble environment and `/local/data/$USER/jazzy` for jazzy environment.
+Do make sure to delete existing: ``/local/data/$USER/<your-env-name>` in case of conflicting files if you want to rerun the `setup.sh` script smoothly without errors.

 Now running: `fsai` should allow you to enter your apptainer container
 ## Creating your Custom Apptainer Container with extra dependencies